 “Babies who are exposed to influenza during the mother’s pregnancy may suffer from long-term implications,” explained Dr. Swamy, a nationally recognized expert on immunizations during pregnancy.
 “Even if mom is fine, there is evidence that suggests influenza exposure can lead to medical problems that include psychiatric disorders in the baby’s future.”

 Pregnant women aren’t at higher risk for getting the flu, but they are more likely to suffer serious complications because of it.
-Dr. Swamy said that pregnant women are at higher risk to be hospitalized and have higher rates of pneumonia and respiratory complications because of the flu.
-The risks to an unborn child are just as severe.
+Dr. Swamy said that pregnant women have a greater risk to be hospitalized and have higher rates of pneumonia and respiratory complications because of the flu.
+Threats to an unborn child are just as severe.

 Stay Safe, Healthy

 Since no immunization is perfect, pregnant women who’ve been vaccinated against the flu should still take precautions.
 If you think you’ve been exposed to the flu, your doctor can offer prophylactic treatment with anti-viral medications.
 If you experience flu-like symptoms, including severe headache, fatigue, fever and body aches, call your doctor.
-You can also visit a Duke Urgent Care location or virtually connect with an on-call doctor with Duke Health Anywhere.
+You can also visit a Duke Urgent Care location in person or virtually connect with a doctor through Duke Virtual Urgent Care.

 “It’s best to be treated in the first 48 hours,” said Dr. Swamy.
 “Along with a flu vaccine, it’s the best line of defense to protect you and your child.”